 The resulting Relationship view would then display the direct, many-to-many relationship between the two tables.
 The tables' appearance in the Fields list, and their subsequent behavior when the visuals are created, is similar to when we applied the workaround.
 In the workaround, the extra table that displays the distinct State data isn't made visible.
 For example, as described in the preceding section, a visual showing State, Population, and Sales data would be displayed as follows:

-The major differences between many-to-many relationships and the more typical Many-1 relationships are as follows:
+The major differences between relationships with a many-many cardinality and the more typical Many-1 relationships are as follows:

 The values shown don't include a blank row that accounts for mismatched rows in the other table.
 Nor do the values account for rows where the column used in the relationship in the other table is null.

 RELATED()function, because more than one row could be related.

 ALL()function on a table doesn't remove filters that are applied to other, related tables by a many-to-many relationship.
 In the preceding example, a measure that's defined as shown in the following script would not remove filters on columns in the related CityData table:

 A visual showing State, Sales, and Sales total data would result in the following: